5c077/Circa-in-Silico/README.md

 For External use, please cite:

-1. Hughes et al. JBR "Guidelines for Genome-Scale Analysis of Circadian Rhythms"
+1. Hughes et al. JBR "Guidelines for Genome-Scale Analysis of Biological Rhythms"
 2. Hughes et al. JBR (2010) JTK_Cycle [...]

 Below are a few visualisations that showcase the utility of CircaInSilico in studying circadian rhythms: